mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Full unicode support everywhere.

 - IRC protocol is implemented from IRCv3 drafts, but doesn't use any of the advanced features, so should be compatible with any clients.
+Optional TLS wrapping.

 - Extensive protocol and debug logging options, some accessible at runtime via
   #rdircd.debug channel.